 “Do you come here a lot, Mr. Iskandar?”

-“Whenever I have the time.
-Jasmine just loves it here.
+“Quite often.
+Jasmine loves it here.
 Her mother used to like this place too…” He paused remembering something. “…today is her seventh birthday and she wanted to come here.
 Please join us later.
 Her Grandma packed us with enough food to feed five people…even the birthday cake!”

 “Alhamdulillah!
 Thanks for the food and drinks.
 Adam really enjoyed the cake and the fried noodles with the fish crackers.
 Also thanks for the pump.”
 The men looked at Adam and Jasmine who were finishing their drinks.
 “I guess we’d better get going.”